shahparshva72/Weather-SwiftUI/README.md

 # Weather-SwiftUI
 Weather App for iOS.
 Built using SwiftUI.
+Using the OpenWeatherMap API.